-Avs buyout Orpik three days after acquiring him
+Avs buy out Orpik three days after acquiring him

 Orpik played 81 games last season for the Capitals, with 10 assists.
 He played in all 24 games and led the NHL postseason with a plus-17.
 Orpik was a valuable locker room leader for Washington, as both a steadying presence for veterans and a leader for the team's younger players.

-To that end, Capitals GM Brian MacLellan indicated after the trade that bringing Orpik back on a more manageable salary cap number was a possibility for the defending champs.
-"He's been a big part of our culture change and a big part of the room and how we go about things, how we go about business," said MacLellan.
+To that end, Capitals GM Brian MacLellan indicated after the trade that bringing Orpik back on a more manageable salary-cap number was a possibility for the defending champs.
+"He's been a big part of our culture change and a big part of the room and how we go about things, how we go about business," MacLellan said.

 Overall, Orpik has played 982 games between Pittsburgh and Washington, with 16 goals and 169 assists for a plus-71.